waded/garden-temps/README.md

 - MQTT_USERNAME
 - MQTT_PASSWORD
 - MQTT_USETLS: set `True` if TLS is required
-- MQTT_CLIENTID: if random client ID isn't desired
+- MQTT_CLIENTID: client ID to use if a random ID isn't desired
-- MQTT_PORT: if `1883` isn't desired
+- MQTT_PORT: port number, e.g. secured port `8883`, if `1883` isn't desired
-- MQTT_TOPIC: if `garden-temps` isn't desired as root path of the topic
+- MQTT_TOPIC: root path to use for topics, if `garden-temps` isn't desired
-- INTERVAL: the number of seconds to wait between sensor sweeps, if `60` isn't desired.
+- INTERVAL: number of seconds to wait between sensor sweeps, if `60` isn't desired.
 Note that sweeps aren't instantaneous - it depends on number of sensors, quality of signal - so total time for each measurement is INTERVAL + each sweep.
 - DEVICE_PATH: if typical `/sys/bus/w1/devices/` isn't desired

 ## Usage example